Zentrik/TVC/README.md

 Rocket/roll_control.slxc should be the simulator and a controller and state estimator can be generated using an example from Rocket/StateSpaceController.m.

-The gain scheduled controllers may be incorrect as I linearised about points which are not in equilbrium, which I don't think you are supposed to do.
+The position control gain scheduled controllers are incorrect as I linearised about points which are not in equilbrium but did not account for the affine terms.
-If I get the time, I will add a TVLQR, try to implement partial feedback linearisation and fix the guidance MPC.
+If I get the time, I will add an iLQR, try to implement partial feedback linearisation and fix the guidance MPC.

 <a href="https://www.paypal.com/paypalme/zentriktvc/5/"><img src="https://raw.githubusercontent.com/andreostrovsky/donate-with-paypal/master/blue.svg" height="40"></a>
 If you found my work useful, conside donating.
 Thanks.